Liverpool Cathedral: The Lady Chapel

-The Lady Chapel (originally intended to be called the Morning Chapel), the first part of the building to be completed, was consecrated in 1910 by Chavasse in the presence of two Archbishops and 24 other Bishops.
+The Lady Chapel (originally intended to be called the Morning Chapel), the first part of the building to be completed, was consecrated in 1910 by Bishop Chavasse in the presence of two Archbishops and 24 other Bishops.
 The date, 29 June—St Peter's Day—was chosen to honour the pro-cathedral, now due to be demolished.
 The Manchester Guardian described the ceremony:

 The richness of the décor of the Lady Chapel may have dismayed some of Liverpool's Evangelical clergy.
 Thomas suggests that they were confronted with "a feminised building which lacked reference to the 'manly' and 'muscular Christian' thinking which had emerged in reaction to the earlier feminisation of religion."
 He adds that the building would have seemed to many to be designed for Anglo-Catholic worship.

 The décor includes a stained glass featuring women of various backgrounds and professions, who are considered to have contributed significantly to society.
 These include: